 The tomb measures 44 meters in height and inside, the remains of Augustus, his wife Livia, his sister Octavia and his son-in-law Agrippa were kept.
 The mausoleum has fallen to decay, some parts have been restored.
 It is open regularly, so you do have an opportunity to look inside.
 Inquire after the opening hours at local tourist agencies.

-He did so with an eye for detail and an extraordinary symbiosis and today, the thermal springs are the best kept secret in Rome.
+He did so with a great eye for detail and an extraordinary symbiosis.
+Today, the thermal springs are the best-kept secret in Rome.
 Look at the arched ceilings of the original cold water baths, which now form the nave of the church.

 Learn from Caravaggio in museums and churches